rust-lang/book/src/ch15-05-interior-mutability.md

 list of `sent_messages`.

 In the test, we’re testing what happens when the `LimitTracker` is told to set `value` to something that is more than 75 percent of the `max` value.
-First, we create a new `MockMessenger`, which will start with an empty list of messages.
+First we create a new `MockMessenger`, which will start with an empty list of messages.
 Then we create a new `LimitTracker` and give it a reference to the new `MockMessenger` and a `max` value of `100`.
 We call the `set_value` method on